Rich2/openstrat/README.md

      * Abstract canvas and classes for placing objects on that abstract canvas.
      * classes for the manipulation and display of maps.
      * Mouse and other abstract controls.
+     * An implementation of Canvas for Jvm using JavaFx.
-     * An implementation for Canvas using Java.
+     * An implementation of Canvas for Html Canvas using JavaScript.
-   - **ostrat.pWeb** Code for the generation and manipulation of
-     * HTML
-     * Other XML
-     * CSS
-     * Simple Javascipt
+     * There is no implementation for Native yet.
+I'm waiting for Scala-native to get up on 2.12 before experimenting.
+Running a game server in native should pose no problems.
+However there is no easily accessible canvas for native on Windows or Linux.
+The abstract canvas api could be implemented on DirectX or OpenGl, but this would require significantly more work than for the ScalaFx canvas or the Html Canvas.
    - **ostrat.p3d** Currently just a stub.
 I have included it because 3d is the preferred GUI.
 I have started with 2d, just because 3d development is highly time consuming and I want to focus on game play and what might might be described as the algebra of tiling.
 There is no "physics engine", although there is time and distance and other basic mechanics maths will probably be included later.
 I prefer 3d graphics, but as we are dealing with animations not a "physics engine", 2d and 3d are completely interchangeable.
 There will also be a command line interface.
 This will be the canonical interface, although it obviously won't be the normal user interface.

-**3. Strat** The bulk of the code this is organised into the following packages:
+**4. Strat** The bulk of the code this is organised into the following packages:
    - **ostrat.pGrid** depends on geom and pCanv
      * Abstract regular tile geometry.
      * Square and hex tile grid geometry.